sathishmepco/Java-Interview-Programs/README.md

 7. Write a Java Program to move all zero to end of the Array.
 8. Write a Java Program to move all zeros to front of the Array.
 9. Write a Java Program to remove the given element from the Array.
-10. Write a Java Program to revese the given array without using additional Array. [[Solution]](InterviewPrograms/src/com/java/array/ReverseArray.java)
+10. Write a Java Program to reverse the given array without using additional Array. [[Solution]](InterviewPrograms/src/com/java/array/ReverseArray.java)

 # Sorting
 1. Bubble Sort <a href="InterviewPrograms/src/com/algorithm/sorting/BubbleSort.java" target="_blank"> [Solution] </a>